+The new public sidewalk is not a required offsite improvement per the Municipal Code; however, the applicant is proposing to improve the property beyond the City's requirements in an effort to improve multi-modal circulation and active transportation options along Fullerton Avenue/East 17th Street.
 The applicant also proposes to update the site with security lighting, surveillance cameras, and new business signage (signs would be reviewed and permitted separately per the City's sign code requirements).
-A preliminary lighting plan has been provided and would be reviewed further during the plan check process, as conditioned.